 Candidate switches are cluster-capable switches that have not yet been added to a cluster.
 Member switches are switches that have actually been added to a switch cluster.
-Although not required, a candidate or member switch can have its own IP address and password (for related considerations, see the "IP Addresses" section on page 82 and "Passwords" section on page 83).
+Although not required, a candidate or member switch can have its own IP address and password.